Portia Simpson-Miller: Honours

 Simpson-Miller is a member of the Council of Women World Leaders, an international network of current and former female presidents and prime ministers.

 Simpson-Miller, in 2013, was elected vice-president of Socialist International following a conference in Cape Town, South Africa.

+Simpson Miller was honoured with one of Cuba’s highest awards – the Medal of Friendship in 2025.

 Simpson-Miller has received the following honorary doctorates: